bradtho/bradtho.github.io/_posts/2021-05-01-a-big-change.md

 - With their acquisition of GitHub (yes, Azure DevOps has been around for a while) I could see that Microsoft were going to continue heading in the right direction of enabling DevOps culture.
 I love using [GitHub Actions](https://github.com/features/actions)
 - Finally, after having had used both AWS and Google Cloud platforms in recent years I felt that Azure provides a far better user experience - at least for me.

 *Yup controversial I know, but I honestly can't remember the last time I've actually needed to install an operating system.
-I'll probably have to do an IaaS lift and shift now :facepalm:
+I'll probably have to do an IaaS lift and shift now :sob:

 ## So What Now